 At this moment, you are not as fully focused as you might think you are.
 It doesn’t even matter what…

 If you ever took a psychology class, you might recall something about a Russian scientist and salivating dogs.
 To refresh your memory: we are talking about Ivan Pavlov, the father of classical conditioning.
-In his famous experiment, he succeeded in making dogs salivate just by ringing a bell.
+In his famous experiment, he succeeded in guiding attention and making dogs salivate just by ringing a bell.
 Doing so, he created a strong association between the sound of the ringing bell and food.

 What psychology professors often fail to include, or simply don't know- is that under certain special circumstances this effect does not occur.
 When a third party attended Pavlov's experiment the salivating effect was absent.
 The sudden presence of the observer hijacked the dog's attention, overriding the powerful effect of conditioning.